SUDA-LA/ucca-parser/README.md

 An implementation of "[HLT@SUDA at SemEval 2019 Task 1: UCCA Graph Parsing as Constituent Tree Parsing](https://arxiv.org/abs/1903.04153)".

-This version of the implementation uses lexical features in the corpus, including POS tags, dependency labels, entity labels.
+This version of the implementation uses lexical features in the corpus, including POS tags, dependency labels and entity labels, just as described in the paper.

 ## Requirements